YossefHawela/Jaggy-Epub-Translator/README.md

 ## 🛠️ Installation

-Download it from \[#linkhere] if you trust binaries made by strangers on the internet.
+Download it from https://github.com/YossefHawela/Jaggy-Epub-Translator/releases/download/v0.1/Jaggy-Epub-Translator.exe if you trust binaries made by strangers on the internet.
 Or build it yourself:

 ```bash
 git clone https://github.com/YossefHawela/Jaggy-Epub-Translator